jameszah/ESP32-CAM-VideoCam/instruct.md

 It can be run with or without wifi, with just a +5 and GND powering the ESP32.

-If you want to get fancy, you can also add 2 switches to stop/start the recording, and to keep 2 sets of recording parameters.
+If you want to get fancy, you can also add 2 switches to stop/start the recording, and to turn onn/off wifi.

 So, here are the lenthy instuctions: